Meet Giselle Schroer – Health and Fitness Inspiration

 YOU MENTION IN YOUR BLOG THAT YOU’VE ALWAYS BEEN FAIRLY HEALTHY, BUT MADE THE DECISION TO BE EVEN MORE SO.
 WHAT MOTIVATED YOU TO TAKE THAT STEP?

 Yes, I’ve always lived a pretty healthy lifestyle.
 However, after having my son in 2011 I began to do more research about what we were eating and chose to clean up our diets even more.
 That along with the desire to model for my son what a healthy lifestyle looks like motivates me to stay active and healthy.
 Modelling is the best form of instruction for little ones so showing them what healthy eating looks like or how much fun fitness can be will be the building blocks for them in doing the same.

 YOUR RECIPES LOOK DELICIOUS AND ARE QUITE ACCESSIBLE FOR YOUR READERS.
 WHERE DO YOU LOOK FOR NEW RECIPE IDEAS?

 I’ve always loved cooking and baking.
-Some of my earliest and most favorite memories with my grandmother involve being in the kitchen.
-I love taking family favorite recipes and giving them a healthy spin.
-Other recipe inspiration comes from Pinterest, cooking magazines, favorite cookbooks or restaurant meals.
+Some of my earliest and most favourite memories with my grandmother involve being in the kitchen.
+I love taking family favourite recipes and giving them a healthy spin.
+Other recipe inspiration comes from Pinterest, cooking magazines, favourite cookbooks or restaurant meals.